15 Innocent-Looking Animals That Are Surprisingly Dangerous

 Thinking of hedgehogs as dangerous may come as a surprise since a lot of people have them as household pets.
 But, their spikes can be very damaging to human skin or anything else that could be a potential predator.
 When a hedgehog feels safe, its spikes lay flat, allowing humans to pick them up and play with them.
 When they feel threatened, their spikes extend up vertically as it curls itself into a ball for protection.

 Swans are known for being graceful, delicate birds.
 But, if you try to mess with their babies, they will come at you.
 When they feel threatened, swans will raise their wings and hiss, snort, grunt, and flap to get you to go away.
 It’s unlikely they could do any serious damage to a human, but you don’t want to try.
+When you’re not avoiding swans, beware of water mocassins.
+Snake bites can do more damage than you think.

 Yes, polar bears are very cute, but also remember that they’re still bears.
 The polar bear is the largest carnivore in North America.
 They don’t fear humans so people tend to get comfortable around them, which can be very dangerous.